5 Tips for Going Cloud-Native and Getting the Most Out of Your Cloud Investment

 2. Realize That the Biggest Change Might be Attitudinal

-If your organization transitioned to the cloud through a “lift and shift” move, you’re may be overspending on cloud architecture.
+If your organization transitioned to the cloud through a “lift and shift” move, you may be overspending on cloud architecture.
 Getting the full benefit of the cloud starts with a new way of thinking — one that breaks down the silos so common in traditional companies.
 To be cloud-native is to share openly in a spirit of collaborative innovation that spans the entire enterprise.
 In short, it means embracing the DevOps way of thinking.
 But achieving that change in attitude takes more than an all-staff email.
 Rather, it requires new knowledge and skills at every level of the organization — from entry-level team members to management and directors all the way to your C-suite.

 3. Learn the Technologies Before You Buy Them

 This piece of advice may sound counterintuitive, but it can be crucial to your success.
 Cloud technology is evolving so rapidly that you’re going to need your own subject-matter experts (SMEs) to assess your needs and recommend the best way forward.
 With upfront training, your SMEs will be able to choose the right products at the right time, and they’ll be ready support you in planning, budgeting and implementation.
+Professionals in the IT space should educate themselves on all aspects of the cloud.
+The Oracle cloud training ExitCertified offers, equips individuals with the skills required to embark on a journey of assessing their current on-premises environment, defining the IT and non-IT goals for migrating to the cloud, understanding the operational targets, deciding the cloud topology, planning the migration tasks, and conducting the migration process.

 4. Train Beyond the TechnologiesBeing cloud-native involves more than technology, and so does cloud-native training.
 Your leadership will need to understand DevOps and the principles of digital business transformation.
 Your team leads will have to be ready to work with agile methodologies.
 Your finance teams will need to understand the pricing models associated with platform-as-a-service and infrastructure-as-a-service solutions.
 To achieve full cloud-native status, your entire organization should receive training in cloud computing essentials.
 And to get the most benefit from your training investment, you should insist on a vendor-approved training provider.